Ojas2217/Pyramidle/README.md

 # Pyramidle

-Pyramidle is a word game inspired by wordle it was built using react, styled with tailwind css and deployed through vercel.You can play pyramidle [here](https://pyramidle.vercel.app)
+Pyramidle is a word game inspired by wordle it was built using react, styled with tailwind css and deployed through vercel. \
+You can play pyramidle [here](https://pyramidle.vercel.app)

 # Installation